Adam ScholesAI

 Why AI Readiness Assessment Matters

 The numbers tell a compelling story.
 Current and planned AI usage among enterprises jumped to 75% in 2024 from 55% in 2023.
-Yet despite this enthusiasm, only 14% of organizations have achieved full AI readiness.
+Yet despite this enthusiasm, only 12% of organizations report data quality sufficient for effective AI implementation.
 Even more concerning, 77% of organizations rate their data quality as average, poor, or very poor.

 This gap between ambition and readiness explains why 52% of AI projects never reach production.
 The difference between AI success and failure isn't technology—it's preparation.